Last Updated on September 13, 2023

 From a collector’s perspective, the Musée d’Orsay takes over where the Louvre leaves off, exhibiting pieces from 1848 to 1914.

-It’s a comfortable, easy-to-see museum with exhibits spread about three floors.
+It’s a comfortable, easy-to-see museum with exhibits spread over three floors.
+The general admission fee is €14 if purchased at the museum, €16 if purchased online.

 The Famous and Beautiful Luxembourg Gardens